Bob Barker: Lawsuits

 In the late 1980s, Barker accused the American Humane Society and the United Activists for Animal Rights of condoning animal cruelty on the set of Project X and in several other media projects on the basis of allowing a cattle prod and a gun on set, and a rumored beating of a chimpanzee on set.
 American Humane responded by suing Barker for $10 million, citing libel, slander and invasion of privacy.
 American Humane claimed that there had been a two-year "vendetta" against them behind the accusations.
 In a series of public advertisements along with the lawsuit, American Humane responded to Barker's claims that his allegations were made based on insufficient and misleading information.
 The suit was eventually settled by Barker's insurance company, which paid American Humane $300,000.

 In 1994, former model Dian Parkinson filed a lawsuit against Barker alleging sexual harassment following a three-year affair while working on The Price Is Right.
 Parkinson, who alleged that she was extorted by threats of firing, later dropped her lawsuit, claiming the stress from the ordeal was damaging her health.

 In 1995, model Holly Hallstrom left The Price Is Right and later filed suit against Barker, alleging that the reason she was fired was not so much because of her 14 lbs medication-mediated weight gain (as documented) but because, to Barker's displeasure, she refused to give false information to the media regarding Parkinson's suit, as she alleges Barker had requested she do.
 Barker countersued for slander, but Hallstrom prevailed, receiving a settlement in 2005.
+Though she was not required to sign a non-disclosure agreement, she limited her comments about Barker until after his death, fearing retribution from him.

 In October 2007, Deborah Curling, a CBS employee assigned to The Price Is Right, filed a lawsuit against CBS, Bob Barker, and The Price Is Right producers, claiming that she was forced to quit her job after testifying against Barker in a wrongful-termination lawsuit brought by a previous show producer.
 Curling claimed that she was demoted to an "intolerable work environment" backstage, which caused her to leave the job.
 Curling, who is black, also alleged that the show's producers, including Barker, created a hostile work environment in which black employees and contestants were discriminated against.
 A few months later, Barker was removed from the lawsuit, and in September 2009, the lawsuit was dismissed.
 Curling's attorney stated that he planned to appeal the dismissal of the lawsuit.
 In January 2012, the California Court of Appeals affirmed the dismissal.